abheekvimal/Sudoku-Solver/README.md

 ### Files:

 1. Sudoku.cpp - code for the sudoku solver.
 2. Puzzle.txt - a txt file containing the Sudoku puzzle.
 The missing values are represented by zeros.
+3. Puzzle2.txt - another puzzle.

 ### Output: